jxfuller1/Extended-QTableView/README.md

    safely reset
    <ul> After some testing on this, i need to restructure the code a bit to make the table re-usable so that the user can clear it and re-populate... this
    will take a little bit of time.</ul>
+   <ul> Looks like I'll need to also add in separate functions for each optionable item for the table so that the options can easily be changed afterwards</ul>

 5) Need to do some additional testing with the various options to squash bugs
    <ul>Current known bug is that the filter comboboxes lose position when the table is horizontally scrolled</ul>